 “She’s not who you think!”
 Peter yelled.

 “If she isn’t Holly, then who is she?”
-Eun shot back.
+Eun yelled back.

-Peter took a deep breath.
-He patted the air with both hands, as if to say brace yourself.
-“Her name is Kor’Thank.
-She’s a barbarian king.
+Peter patted the air, as if to say brace yourself.
+“Her name is Kor’Thank and she’s a barbarian king.
 She comes from a land called—”

-Kora interrupted: “The gods have seen fit to place me in a female’s body.
+Kora interrupted.
+“The gods have placed me in a female body.
 On my world, I serve as ruler of the Indashi tribe.”
 She gave Eun a respectful once-over.
-“Your skills…they are impressive, to say the least.
+“Your skills…they are quite impressive.
 I do not mean to brag, but I am a warrior amongst warriors.
-You laid me low as if I was a first-year Forge student.”
+And you laid me low as if I was a first-year Forge student.”

 “Oh yeah.”
 Eun affirmed.
-“You need a regular name; you’ll skeeve people out if they think you’re different.
+“You’ll skeeve people out if they think you’re different.
 I’m Eun, by the way.”

 “It is an honor to meet you.”
-Kora gripped Eun’s forearm, squeezing with wince-inducing force.
+Kora stepped forward, gripped Eun’s forearm, and squeezed with wince-inducing force.

 Eun tried not to grimace.
 “The um…the honor is mine.”

-Kora held on.
-“You are an accomplished warrior, and wise beyond your years.
-I’d wager you could best my royal strategists, if you were playing against them in a game of bacci.”
+“You are wise beyond your years.
+I’d wager you could best a High Taire Strategist in a game of bacci.”

 “Oh—thanks.”
 She chuckled nervously.
-“Can’t claim all the credit—without the LSD, I wouldn’t have touched you.
+“Can’t take all the credit—without a triple dose of LSD, I couldn’t have touched you.
 You’re hella fast.
 Strong, too.”
-Kora gave her forearm a parting squeeze and let it go.
 Eun stepped back, waving her hand and mouthing a silent Ow.

 “So.”
-Kora glanced at Peter, then Eun.
-“I must find a way to return to Elithia.
+Kora looked at Peter, then at Eun.
+“I must reclaim my body and return to Elithia.
 Will you aid me in my quest?”

 Eun cocked her head.
 “Elithia…that’s another dimension, right?”

-“I think so.”
-Peter threw her a quick glance.
+“I think so,” Peter said.
 “But I’m not sure.
 I need to consult with—”

 Kora’s hands balled into fists.
-“I am perfectly sane…” Then she closed her eyes and took a long, deep breath.
+“I am perfectly sane…” She closed her eyes and took a breath.
 “But mayhap I could do with some…some inner calm.
-Despite all my accomplishments, despite the legions of wretches I have conquered and gutted…a toxic malaise has taken root in my mind.
-During my stay in your strange realm, I will try and remedy the blight within my soul.”
+Despite all my triumphs, despite the legions of wretches I have conquered and gutted, a toxic malaise has grown in my mind.
+During my stay in your strange realm, I will remedy the blight within my soul.”

 Peter’s eyes bugged from their sockets.
 “You’re a goddamn king!
-How the fuck could you be bothered by…by…what did you call it?”
+How the fuck could you be bothered by a…by a…what did you call it?”

 “Power isn’t—” Peter scoffed.
-“Tell that to a piss-poor dirt farmer in the Horn of Africa.”
+“Tell that to a peasant in the Horn of Africa.”

 “You are stuck in an animal’s outlook.”

-Peter mumbled “whatever” and withdrew a cigarette from his right pants pocket.
-He fit it between his lips and tried to light it, but Eun plucked it from his mouth and crumpled it up.
-He swore under his breath and turned back to Kora.
+Peter mumbled “whatever” and plucked a cigarette from his right pants pocket.
+He fit it to his lips, but Eun snatched it away and crumpled it up.
+He swore softly and turned back to Kora.

-“So if power isn’t the answer, then what is?”
+“So if power’s not the answer, what is?”

 “Purpose.”
-Kora’s eyes became dark and heavy.
-For a nerve-wracking second, Peter thought she was going to cry.
+Kora’s face turned dark and heavy.
+For a nerve-wracking moment, Peter thought she was about to cry.
 “I require purpose, Peter Lee.”
-She fixed him with a murderous glare.
-“Without it, I risk going mad.
-Do you understand what I’m saying?”
-Her eyes burned with a hot, unsettling light.
+She gave him a murderous glare.
+“Without it, I court madness and woe.
+Do you ken what I’m saying?”
+Her eyes burned with an unsettling light.

-He cleared his throat, trying to disguise his unease.
+He cleared his throat, trying to hide his fear.
 “Uh…yeah.
 Perfectly.”
-Then a thought occurred to him, and his fear dropped away.
-“You know…we could help each other.
-I have purpose, and you…the way you handled those robots…”
+Then a thought occurred to him, and his fear vanished.
+“You and I…we could help each other out.
+I have purpose.
+And you…the way you handled those robo-commandos…”

-Her brow furrowed in thought.
-“Yes…it is obvious that your puny body and meager skills—”
+Her brow furrowed.
+“Yes.
+It is obvious that your puny body and meager skills—”

-Peter tilted his head, clearly offended. “ ‘Puny body?’
-I really don’t think that’s the right way to—”
+“ ‘Puny?’
+I really don’t think that’s the right descrip—”

 “—are no match for your infernal enemies.”
 “Yes,” she said with growing conviction.
-“I shall bolster your paltry efforts.”
-Her face darkened again, shriveling Peter’s scrotum into a tiny hive of wiry-haired wrinkles.
-“But if you harm an innocent, Peter of Clan Lee, I shall bisect your anus with a blunted hatchet.”
+“I shall bolster your efforts.”
+Then her expression darkened, shrinking Peter’s scrotum into a tiny hive of wiry-haired wrinkles.
+“But if you harm an innocent, Peter of Clan Lee, I shall bisect you at the anus with your black-steel hatchet.”

-“You only target—” Kora shook her head in faint disgust.
+“You only target—” Kora shook her head, disgusted and baffled.
 “Your sexual preferences are vexing and troublesome.
 Nevertheless, I sense good intent within your twisted heart.”
-She offered up a hand.
-He reached out and grasped her forearm.
+She offered her forearm.
+He reached out and grasped it.

-“Yar,” he replied mischievously.
-He had no idea what it meant, but it seemed to fit the spirit of the moment.
-It felt super maurader-ish and ultra barbarian-y.
+“Yar,” he declared mischievously.
+He didn’t know what he meant by it, but it seemed to fit the spirit of the moment—it felt super maurader-ish and ultra barbarian-y.

 “So it is.
-So shall it be,” Kora intoned.
-She squeezed hard.
-Peter’s smile became forced as he tried to hide his pain.
+So shall it be.”
+Kora squeezed his forearm with tremendous strength.
+Peter’s smile became decidedly forced.

 “Great.”
-Eun Yin rolled her eyes.
+Eun rolled her eyes.
 “A match made in heaven.”